Cosplay Model Liz Katz Flaunts Cleavage In Fuzzy Crop Top And Flashes Guy Fawkes Nail

 “Love your finger nails.
 Did you hand do the mask?” another wrote.

-In response to this query, Liz confessed that she didn’t draw the mask herself; she revealed that she had her nails done at the Studio RAWR nail salon.
+In response to this query, Liz confessed that she didn’t draw the mask herself — she revealed that she had her nails done at the Studio RAWR nail salon.
 She didn’t say whether she attended a Guy Fawkes Night celebration anywhere, or if she was just dressing up to pay homage to the V for Vendetta graphic novel and movie inspired by Guy Fawkes.

-While she didn’t wear a full costume for Guy Fawkes Night, which the British observe each year on November 5, Liz Katz’s fans didn’t seem too disappointed by her choice of outfit; they rewarded her Instagram post with 16,000 likes over the course of two hours.
+While she didn’t wear a full costume for Guy Fawkes Night, which the British observe each year on November 5, Liz Katz’s fans didn’t seem too disappointed by her choice of outfit, as they rewarded her Instagram post with 16,000 likes over the course of two hours.
 Many of her followers were probably happy to see a smile on Liz’s face as well as her fingernail after she confessed that she’s been struggling with feelings of sadness lately.